 ‘Phthalates are a group of chemicals used to make plastics more flexible and harder to break…’

-The same chemicals used to make plastics harder to break, aren’t banned by the FDA, and by law, skincare and cosmetics manufacturers can make products we put on our face and on our bodies with these chemicals.
+The same chemicals used to make plastics harder to break aren’t banned by the FDA, and by law, skincare and cosmetics manufacturers can make products we put on our faces and on our bodies with these chemicals.

-Plastics are known to produce toxic chemicals and exposure to the toxins from plastics are linked to cancers, birth defects, impaired immunity, and endocrine disruption, to name a few.
+Plastics are known to produce toxic chemicals and exposure to the toxins from plastics is linked to cancers, birth defects, impaired immunity, and endocrine disruption, to name a few.

 Phthalates imitate hormones and in laboratory tests, scientists discovered reproductive and neurological damage.

 I’m glad I did my research and learned a little more about cosmetic and skincare ingredients.